How to Make Cold Brew Coffee in a French Press (best recipe)

 1. Measure and grind coffee beans

 Get your beans ready.
-The correct coffee to water ratio for cold brewing is between 1:5 or 1:4, depending on how strong you like it.
+The correct coffee to water ratio for cold brewing is between 1:5 and 1:4, depending on how strong you like it.
 For this tutorial, we will use 90 grams (a little less than a cup) of coarsely ground coffee (3), which is a slightly scaled down ratio of Toddy’s cold brew recipe.

 Because you’re making your cold brew using a French press, you’ll need a coarser grind than you’d usually use.
 It should be slightly larger than a French press grind.
 Make sure you have a good burr grinder to help you out here (4).
 Once you have your grounds, pour it all into the French press.